Aajonus Vonderplanitz: California

 In 1997 or 1998, Venice, Los Angeles, resident James Stewart, in poor health, discovered Vonderplanitz's Primal Diet.
 By 2000, Stewart was a southern California distributor of raw milk for Claravale Farm, which had only eight cows, but was the state's only farm still licensed to supply unpasteurized milk to retail stores.
 While Claravale Farm added cows for Stewart's distribution reaching 30 stores in four counties—Orange, Ventura, San Diego, and Los Angeles—one county, Los Angeles, was the only one in the state where the retail sale of raw milk was illegal.
 By 2001, county regulators were pulling Stewart's milk from stores.

 In 2001, Vonderplanitz drew Stewart to help demonstrations and protests, although initial turnout was minuscule.
 Later in 2001, Vonderplanitz's report on raw milk cowritten with William Campbell Douglass II and accompanying threat of legal action, persuaded the county's board of supervisors to end the ban on raw milk's retail sale.
 The hearings were highly publicized and fueled consumer demand for unpasteurized dairy.
 Claravale Farm's supply via Stewart was insufficient, and southern California residents travelled north to buy raw milk at the McAfee brothers' farm, Organic Pastures Dairy Company.
 In early 2000, the McAfees' farm had switched to organic, but Organic Pastures still sold its milk wholesale to Organic Valley, which in turn supplied only pasteurized milk to stores.

 After visits by southern Californian customers, Organic Pastures obtained a permit to sell raw dairy retail.
 In 2001, Mark McAfee contacted Stewart, who recruited Vonderplanitz.
 Vonderplanitz invested $15,000, and with Stewart recruited others, including real-estate executive Larry Otting who invested $17,000, and Organic Pastures began to supply unpasteurized dairy retail.
 The volume allowed Stewart, despite dropping Claravale's milk, to reach 89 stores.
 In 2004, as the nation's largest unpasteurized supplier, Organic Pastures brought distribution in-house and dismissed Stewart, who then focused on growing his private food club, Rawesome.
-Rawesome kept keep Stewart and Vonderplanitz at the center of the raw-dairy movement until Rawesome's closure after a government raid in 2011.
+Rawesome kept Stewart and Vonderplanitz at the center of the raw-dairy movement until Rawesome's closure after a government raid in 2011.